Mixing time and simulated annealing for the stochastic cellular automata: Introduction and main results

-See \cite{osky19} and its supplemental document for the proof of \cite[(6)]{osky19}.
-In this paper, we prove the following two statements: \begin{enumerate} \item[(i)] If $\beta$ is sufficiently small and fixed, then the time-homogeneous SCA has a mixing time of order $\log|V|$ (Theorem~\ref{thm:mixing}). \item[(ii)] If $\beta_n$ increases in time $n$ as $\propto\log n$, then the time-inhomogeneous SCA weakly converges to the uniform distribution $\piG_\infty$ over GS (Theorem~\ref{thm:SAforSCA}). \end{enumerate} The former implies faster mixing than conventional single spin-flip MCs, such as the Glauber dynamics (see Remark~\ref{rmk:mixing}(i)).
-The latter implies applicability of the standard temperature-cooling schedule in the simulated annealing (see Remark~\ref{rmk:SAforSCA}(i)).
+In this paper, we prove the following two statements: \begin{enumerate} \item[(i)] If $\beta$ is sufficiently small and fixed, then the time-homogeneous SCA has a mixing time at most of order $\log|V|$ (Theorem~\ref{thm:mixing}). \item[(ii)] If $\beta_n$ increases in time $n$ as $\propto\log n$, then the time-inhomogeneous SCA weakly converges to $\piG_\infty$, the uniform distribution over GS (Theorem~\ref{thm:SAforSCA}). \end{enumerate} The former result implies faster mixing than conventional single-spin-flip MCs, such as the Glauber dynamics (see Remark~\ref{rmk:mixing}(i)).
+The latter refers to the applicability of the standard temperature-cooling schedule in the simulated annealing (see Remark~\ref{rmk:SAforSCA}(i)).